raphipaffi/roboraider/README.md

 * When applications crash, they ask if you want to send a report.
 Disable this feature by editing the file <b>/etc/default/apport</b> and change the line: `enabled=1` to `enabled=0`.
 * Go to <b>Settings > Software and Udates</b> and click on the <b>Updates</b> tab.
 Switch <b>Automatically Check for Updates</b> to <b>Never</b>
 * It should be OK to work on the system remotely from here onward.
-* Go to [www.google.com/chrome/browser](http://www.google.com/chrome/browser), download the 64-bit ‘.deb’ package and install it using Software Center.
+* Go to [www.google.com/chrome/browser](http://www.google.com/chrome/browser), download the 64-bit '.deb' package and install it using Software Center.
 * Run Google Chrome from the menu once and choose <b>set as default browser</b>.
+* Go to [https://code.visualstudio.com/](https://code.visualstudio.com/), download the '.deb' package and install it using Software Center.
 * USB ports are only available to root by default in Ubuntu.
 To give yourself access:
 ```
 $ sudo adduser user_name dialout